 There is no real answer to this question, only certain speculations as to what might cause a hypo.

-Some of which are missing out on meals, too much insulin, not enough carbohydrates, drinking too much alcohol (especially on an empty stomach) and spontaneous physical activity.
+Some of these are missing out on meals, too much insulin, not enough carbohydrates, drinking too much alcohol (especially on an empty stomach), and spontaneous physical activity.

 But at times no obvious reason can be noted.